Epistaxis and major nasal bleeding

 • Arterial supply (ECA and ICA contributions)

-• ECA: maxillary artery → sphenopalatine artery (major posterior supply); facial artery → superior labial
+• ECA: maxillary artery → sphenopalatine artery (major posterior supply), facial artery → superior labial

 • ICA: ophthalmic artery → anterior/posterior ethmoidal arteries (anterior-superior septum/lateral wall)